bertramdev/happyapps-apidoc/source/includes/_check_types.md

   -H "Authorization: BEARER access_token"
 ```

-> The above command returns JSON Structured like this
+> The above command returns JSON structured like this

 ```json
 {